huanie/spko/report/main.typ

 == b) AST <ast>

-My abstract syntax tree will consist of nodes which are sexpressions or literals.
+My abstract syntax tree will consist of nodes which are "sexpressions".
 A sexpression contains the operation and arguments which are nodes.